-When you have completed these, please forward a copy of the Training Summary to Sharon (molnars@mcmaster.ca) for further processing with H/R. If you have any questions, please speak with Sharon.
+When you have completed these, please forward a copy of the Training Summary to the Grad Admin (LSGrad@mcmaster.ca) for further processing with H/R.

 These only need to be completed once (i.e., first year of degree).

 Travel/Conference Funding